DhruboRoyPartho/MeghHive-Nasa-Space-App/README.md

 **The project**

-Simply visit the project: https://meghhive.lovable.app/
+Simply visit the deployed project: https://meghhive.lovable.app/

 ## What technologies are used for this project?